VENGEAANCE/Codewars/8 kyu Fundamentals /solution55.md

 # Explanation

 //determine what the difference between numbers that are next to each other equals
-  //for numbers to be consecutive, they should be 1 apart from each other
+  //for numbers to be consecutive, they should be 1 apart from each other.

   //need a for loop
   //need an if statement: if i doesn't equal + or - 1 return [i]